 mobilePhone has a data type of “Phone number”.
 You can select each of these fields to expand them and see the additional fields included in the data type.

-This time, when you open the Add Mixin dialog, select Create New Mixin.
-You will then be asked to provide a display name and description for your mixin.
+Open the Add Field group dialog again, but this time select Create New Field group near the top.
+You are then asked to provide a display name and description for your field group.

-As with class names, the mixin name should be short and simple, describing what the mixin will contribute to the schema.
+As with class names, the field group name should be short and simple, describing what the field group will contribute to the schema.
 These too are unique, so you will not be able to reuse the name and must therefore ensure it is specific enough.

-For this tutorial, name the new mixin “Loyalty Details”.
+For this tutorial, name the new field group “Loyalty Details”.

-Select Add mixin to return to the Schema Editor.
-“Loyalty Details” should now appear under Mixins on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under Structure.
+Select Add field group to return to the Schema Editor.
+“Loyalty Details” should now appear under Field groups on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under Structure.

-Now that you have created the “Loyalty Details” mixin, it is time to define the fields that the mixin will contribute to the schema.
+Now that you have created the “Loyalty Details” field group, it is time to define the fields that the field group will contribute to the schema.

-To begin, select the mixin name in the Mixins section.
-Once you do this, the mixin’s properties appear on the right-hand side of the editor and a plus (+) icon appears next to the name of the schema under Structure.
+To begin, select the field group name in the Field groups section.
+Once you do this, the field group’s properties appear on the right-hand side of the editor and a plus (+) icon appears next to the name of the schema under Structure.

 Select the plus (+) icon next to “Loyalty Members” to create a new node in the structure.
 This node (called